Shoe Station Group: Acquisitions

 On December 3, 2021, Shoe Carnival announced it had acquired substantially all of the assets of privately held, family-owned Shoe Station, Inc., which operates 21 stores in five Southern states, for $67 million in cash.
 Shoe Station was founded by Terry S. Barkin in 1984.
 The addition of a new brand and new retail locations to the Shoe Carnival portfolio creates a retail platform to serve a broader customer base with shoppers in both urban and suburban demographics.
 With the addition of Shoe Station to the Shoe Carnival portfolio, the Company expects to surpass 400 stores by the end of 2022, on a path to double-digit new store growth in the years ahead.

 On February 13, 2024, Shoe Carnival announced the acquisition of Rogan's Shoes, a privately held retailer with 28 stores in Wisconsin, Minnesota, and Illinois, for $45 million in cash.
 The existing Rogan's stores will feature the combined name of "Rogan’s Shoe Station".

+Shoe Carnival moved its corporate headquarters to Fort Mill, South Carolina, in 2025.
+In conjunction with the relocation, Shoe Carnival launched a significant rebranding initiative, transitioning many of its traditional stores to the Shoe Station brand.
+This strategy aims to cater to a higher-income demographic and streamline operations, with plans to operate over 90% of its fleet as Shoe Station entities by the end of fiscal 2028.
+The decision reflects a broader attempt to revitalize the brand amid challenges in the family footwear retail sector, particularly focusing on operational efficiencies and cost savings.